ansible-collections/ibm_zos_core/docs/source/modules/zos_started_task.rst

     For system address spaces created before master scheduler initialization, the elapsed time since master scheduler initialization.

-    For system address spaces created after master scheduler initialization, the elapsed time since system address space creation. elapsed_time has one of these below formats, where ttt is milliseconds, sss or ss is seconds, mm is minutes, and hh or hhhhh is hours. sss.tttS when time is less than 1000 seconds hh.mm.ss when time is at least 1000 seconds, but less than 100 hours hhhhh.mm when time is at least 100 hours ******** when time exceeds 100000 hours NOTAVAIL when the TOD clock is not working
+    For system address spaces created after master scheduler initialization, the elapsed time since system address space creation.

+    elapsed_time has one of following formats, where ttt is milliseconds, sss or ss is seconds, mm is minutes, and hh or hhhhh is hours. sss.tttS when time is less than 1000 seconds hh.mm.ss when time is at least 1000 seconds, but less than 100 hours hhhhh.mm when time is at least 100 hours ******** when time exceeds 100000 hours NOTAVAIL when the TOD clock is not working

     | **type**: str
     | **sample**: 812.983S

   priority
-    The priority of a started task is determined by the Workload Manager (WLM), based on the service class and importance assigned to it.
+    Priority of a started task, as determined by the Workload Manager (WLM), based on the service class and importance assigned to it.

     | **type**: str
     | **sample**: 1